Set It Off (film): Plot

 Stony attends a banking event with Keith, and they end the night with sex.
-The other three women track Luther to a motel, and find him sleeping with a prostitute.
+With the help of Blacc Sam, an arms dealer, the other three women track Luther to a motel, and find him sleeping with a prostitute.
 When the threesome demand that he return their stolen money, Luther instead threatens them with a gun; T.T. shoots him dead.
+Cleo steals the prostitute's driver's license as insurance and flees the hotel room with T.T. and Frankie.
 Cleo is brought in by Detective Strode for questioning about Luther's murder, but she intimidates the prostitute into not identifying her.
 When Stony discovers what has happened, she becomes disillusioned with her three partners.
 The foursome agree to skip town after pulling one more heist.

 The women plan to rob the Downtown Federal Bank: the city’s largest, where Keith works.
 Concerned for Keith's safety, and not wanting him to know she's a bank robber, Stony asks him to meet her at a café on the far side of town.
 The four women pull off the robbery, stealing more money than they planned to.

 Detective Strode and his partner arrive on the scene and order the robbers to surrender.
-Just as T.T. is about to do so, a bank security guard shoots and mortally wounds her from behind.
+Just as T.T. is about to do so, a bank security guard shoots and mortally wounds her.
 The guard, in turn, is gunned down by Stony.
 Enraged, Cleo opens fire to cover their escape.
 As they flee, T.T. dies in Stony's arms.
 The three surviving robbers, unable to outrun the police, split up.
 Cleo tells Stony and Frankie to keep her and T.T.'s shares of the stolen money.

 Cleo leads the police on a high-speed chase until she is cornered, then wrecks her car by crashing through a police barricade.
-She is finally killed when she engages in a shootout with police, much to the dismay of her girlfriend Ursula, who has been watching the entire chase on TV.
+Refusing to surrender, she engages in a shootout with police and is gunned down, much to the dismay of her girlfriend Ursula, who has been watching the entire chase on TV.

 Meanwhile, Detective Strode locates Frankie and demands that she surrender.
 Instead she sticks a gun in Strode's face, and reminds him of how he was a catalyst for this situation in the first place.
 Turning away from Strode, she is shot and killed from behind by his men.

 Stony, who has successfully blended in with a tourist group heading to Mexico, tearfully watches Frankie's death from a passing charter bus.
 Detective Strode sees her from a distance but, out of guilt for his prior actions, lets her leave.